Why Your Customers’ Payment Preferences Matter

 Giving your customers the ability to pay you their way not only makes them happy, it helps you get paid faster too.
-Some customers may still prefer to pay you via paper check, while others may have adopted A/P automation with a portal.
+Some customers may still prefer to pay you via paper check, while others may have adopted accounts payable (AP) automation with a portal.
 The key here is to meet them where they want to be and offer that flexibility in a multi-channel approach.

 Trends in Payment Preferences by Company Size

 The B2B payments market has been going through an incredible digital transformation affecting all players including accounts receivable (AR) and accounts payable departments (AP), banks, credit card brands, and payment processors.

 At Billtrust, we spend a lot of time talking to our customers, and we’ve heard from them about how this changing payments landscape is affecting them.
 What we’ve learned is that businesses are continuing to feel increased pressure from customers to broaden acceptance of digital forms of payments like ACH, credit cards, including emailed virtual cards.